 Using defense mechanisms to avoid taking responsibility for behavior, or to blame others

-Problems with anger management, manifested as periods of intense, uncontrollable and often unreasonable anger
+Problems with anger management which can show as periods of intense, uncontrollable and often unreasonable anger

-Episodes of intense paranoia, dissociation, or thought patterns bordering on psychosis—often provoked by stress
+Episodes of intense paranoia, dissociation, or thought patterns bordering on psychosis—often triggered by stress

 Improve their ability to tolerate frustration,